 Single-block agent runtime orchestrating LLM conversation, native device tools and phases; streams tokens to Compose UI, enforces guardrails with confirmations, audit logging, circuit breakers and shared state.

-koog-compose lets you write a single koogCompose { } block that manages your LLM conversation, runs device tools (GPS, alarms, screen blocking), handles multi-step flows, and streams tokens to your Compose UI — with no server required.
+koog-compose lets you write a single koogCompose { } block that manages your LLM conversation, runs device tools (GPS, alarms, screen blocking), handles multi-step phase flows, and streams tokens straight into your Jetpack Compose / Compose Multiplatform UI.

 Most AI integrations treat the LLM as a text box. koog-compose treats it as an orchestrator.

 This works because koog-compose bridges two things that usually live in separate worlds: the LLM conversation loop and the device's native APIs.
-KoogStateStore<S> is the shared state that flows from a tool result straight into your Compose UI via StateFlow.
-Device tools (location, alarms, screen time, camera) are first-class citizens of the agent graph, not afterthoughts bolted onto a chat widget.
+KoogStateStore<S> is shared state that flows from a tool result straight into your Compose UI via StateFlow.
+Device tools (location, alarms, screen time, camera) are first-class citizens of the agent graph — not afterthoughts bolted onto a chat widget.

 dependencies {